DUNE/femb_doc/test_stand_expert/README.md

 Whenever a test stand is switched from one kind of test to another (ADC to or FEMB or FE, and **warm to cold**), the FEMB_CONFIG environmental variable must be updated.
-To do so, change the value exported in the oper accounts .bashrc.
+To do so, change the value exported in the oper account's .bashrc.
 Then log out and log back in.

 For room temperature tests: